akelman/ggpeps/README.md

 The script `manager.py` is the central point for data generation.
 It supports different modes: `eval`, and `min` where both can be evaluated with `exact` and `mc`.

-All modes are writing log files to disk and to console.
+All modes write log files to disk and to console.
 The files are named according to the parameters that were provided via the commandline.
 In addition to the progress of the computation, they also store a git hash which enables the user to identify which version of the code was used to generate particular data.